etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 For more information, read about [expo eject](https://docs.expo.io/versions/latest/expokit/eject/).

 ### Final Build
-After ejecting from CRNA, the process for creating a build is the same as for a standard native application.
+After ejecting from React Native app, the process for creating a build is the same as for a standard native application.
 You can open the project folders in xCode (/ios/projectName.xcodeproj) or Android Studio (/android) and perform builds from the IDE.
 Depending on the version of React Native you are using, you may have to [manually bundle your JS code](https://stackoverflow.com/questions/44446523/unable-to-load-script-from-assets-index-android-bundle-on-windows) for Android.

 ## Component recommendations
 There are a lot of resources and components available on the market to help speed up your development and improve reusability.
 React Native also comes with a built-in component library.
 We recommend the following: